Early Medieval Irish Book Art

 One of the first books I ever bought was called Shadows on Glass.
 It depicted life in rural Ireland in emotive black and white photos.
 I bought it with my pocket money whilst spending the summer in the Gaeltacht of Donegal in the year 1974.
 It was to be the first of many scholarship trips I won to learn the Irish language up to the point where I received a gold Fainne for fluency.
 There was a book fair that year and even though I loved sweets, I loved books more.

 My fondness for books was encouraged in my early childhood years by my Aunt Lily who would buy whole bookshelves at auctions for her own massive collection and bring me leather-bound Tennyson’s and Browning’s, a red cloth-bound book of Children’s Nursery Rhymes with exquisite colour plates from 1890 as well as The Concise English Dictionary, also red and cloth-bound, gigantic and anything but concise, containing words no one used anymore.
 I loved those books dearly and while studying for my A-levels, one of my favourite pastimes was to read all the dictionaries in the convent library.
 Yes, I read dictionaries!

 A few weeks ago, in the throes of moving house, I was confronted with the extent of my love for books!
 I was faced with a library that badly needed downsizing.
 I decided after quite a bit of soul-searching, that I could let go of many of my books but that certain treasures needed to come along.
-The Corbusier Le Grand, for example, or my well-underlined copy of Joyce’s Ulysses (which yes, I have read…).
+My well-underlined copy of Joyce’s Ulysses (which yes, I have read…).
 Many of my books have by now probably found their way into the hands of other happy readers who will be counting their lucky stars to have found such treasures… books which I have carried across vast expanses of water and land, to find a home here in Switzerland.

 However, new books still somehow find their way to me!